Aliasmk/aliasmk.github.io/_posts/2022-07-31-unit-testing-with-stm32cubeide.md

 {% endraw %}
 {% endhighlight %}

-Because we deliberately wrote a failing test, this is the output we expect.
+Because we deliberately wrote a passing test and a failing test, this is the output we expect.

+If you'd like, you can try running the program using the debugger by clicking the dropdown beside the debugger icon in the menu bar and selecting the UnitTest executable.

 Congratulations, you're ready to begin unit testing or test driving your code right in STM32CubeIDE!

 ### Cleaning Up and Next Steps

 The last thing we need to do is ensure that we include our Common folder and exclude our testing directory when we are building for the STM32 target.
 Switch back to the Debug configuration, then open the project properties and navigate to C/C++ General → Paths and Sources.
-Verify that the Testing directory isn't on the list, but that Common, Drivers, Middleware, and any other target-specific folders are on the list.
-In the Includes tab add the Common folder.
-Repeat the same for the Release configuration.
+Select the Debug configuration.
+In the Source Filter tab, verify that the `Testing` directory isn't on the list, but that `Common`, `Drivers`, `Middleware`, and any other target-specific folders are.
+In the Includes tab make sure that the `Common` folder is appended to the end of the existing list, but that `Testing` is not.
+Finally, the `gtest` and `gmock` entries should not be in the Libraries tab.
+Repeat these instructions for the Release configuration.

+You can remove or close the TestTemplate project at any time if you wish.

 As you begin writing loosely coupled and unit-tested code, place the source and header files in the Common folder where it is accessible to, and compiles nicely for both the unit tests and the target system.